A woman sits at a table with a laptop and phone, and breakfast items and flowers on the table.

 Insufficient funds

 One of the main reasons for a credit card decline is insufficient funds in your account.
-This can happen if you have reached your credit limit, and you don’t have enough money available to cover the transaction.
-You should keep track of your spending and ensure that you have enough funds before using your credit card.
+This can happen if you have reached your credit limit.
 To resolve this issue, you can try using a different payment method or contacting your card issuer to discuss increasing your credit limit.
+Going forward, it’s recommended to keep track of your spending and to check your funds before using your credit card.

 Expired cards

-Another reason for a declined credit card is an expired card.
 Credit cards have expiration dates to ensure their security and validity.
 If your card has expired, you won't be able to use it for purchases.
-To resolve this, you simply need to request a new card from your card issuer.
-They will typically send you a replacement card before your current one expires, but it's always a good idea to keep an eye on the expiration date.
+Your credit card issuer will typically send you a replacement card before your current one expires, but it's always a good idea to keep an eye on the expiration date.
+If you haven’t received your new card before the expiration, request a new card from your card issuer.

 Address verification issues

-Address verification failure is also a frequent cause of credit card declines.
-When you make an online purchase, the merchant may verify your address as a security measure.
-If the address you provide does not match the address on file with your credit card issuer, the transaction may be declined.
-To resolve this, double-check the address information and ensure that it matches the address on your credit card statement.
+You might need to verify your address as a security measure.
+If the address you provide doesn’t match the address on file, you may see this code.
+To resolve this, double-check the address information and make sure it matches the address on your credit card statement.
 If the problem persists, reach out to your card issuer for assistance.

 See if you're pre-approved